Birmingham Construction Accident Attorney

 Construction sites are one of the most dangerous work environments and a common place for accidents.
 Hundreds of employees are injured throughout the year and one in five worker fatalities occur in the private construction sector, according to the latest data available data from the Occupational Safety and Health Administration (OSHA) for 2016.
 The injuries sustained by construction workers are often serious, if not fatal, and can have devastating lifelong consequences.

-If you or a loved one has suffered a serious injury in a construction accident, contact the highly experienced Construction Accident Attorneys at Ifediba Law Group, P.C. to discuss your options for obtaining compensation.
+If you or a loved one has suffered a serious personal injury in a construction accident, contact the highly experienced Birmingham construction accident attorneys at Ifediba Law Group, P.C. to discuss your options for obtaining compensation.
 Call today for a free consultation.

 Why Choose Us